lanainland/lanainland.github.io/_sweets/pecan-bars.md

 1. Melt sugar and butter on low heat.
 1. Pour coconut cream and simmer until thickened, 20 to 30 minutes.
 Stir continuously to prevent sticking.
 1. Add pecans and mix well.

-Spread the pecan mixture on top of the crust and return to the oven or another 20 minutes.
+1. Spread the pecan mixture on top of the crust.

-Let cool before cutting.
+Bake for another 20 minutes and let cool before cutting.